strangergwenn/EchoRAM/API.md

 ## Connection

 Connecting to the database makes the player searchable.
-The client needs access to something private and unique - a hash of the game key, Steam identifier, etc. This can change from one session to another, but doing so prevents any kind of friend system, for example.
+Two identifiers are used : a public and private one.
+Both need to be globally unique and are up to the client.
+A typical combination would be :

+  - hashed Steam ID as public ID (so that other clients can query players from their own friend list)
+  - completely independent private ID (so that it can't be guessed)

+Generating a RSA key couple is also very good.

+An update request should follow-up quickly to fill the data, as connection makes the player searchable immediatly.

 ```
 {
 	"connect" :
 	{
+		"privateId" : "<public-identifier>",
-		"privateId" : "<identifier>"
+		"privateId" : "<private-identifier>"
 	}
 }
 ```